 If access is granted you must call the control room (020 7133 2079) on arrival and give your expected departure time and areas of access.
 Our security may escort you if appropriate.
 Do not request access if you are feeling unwell or have had contact with someone who is unwell, and please observe proper handwashing advice.

 Keep in touch

 Tier 4 students are expected to attend their lessons regularly.
-As teaching moves online, students are still expected to engage with their courses and "attend" virtual lessons/seminars and submit coursework.
-Students will be monitored for engagement with online teaching on a weekly basis so please make sure you log in and take part in your classes and/or submit coursework.
+Even with online teaching, students are still expected to engage with their courses and "attend" virtual lessons/seminars and submit coursework.
+Students will be monitored for engagement with online teaching regularly so please make sure you log in and take part in your classes, submit coursework and complete your assessments on time.

-If you are taking part in a work placement that has been cancelled or changed, please ensure you inform your placement officer and email Visa Compliance.
+If you are taking part in a work placement that has been cancelled or changed, please ensure you inform your placement officer and email Visa Compliance: firstname.lastname@example.org.